Nandhini-ds/Business-Case-Yulu---Hypothesis-Testing/README.md

 | casual     | Count of casual users                                                                          |
 | registered | Count of registered users                                                                      |
 | count      | Total count of rental bikes (casual + registered)

+# Solution Approach
+* Data Collection - Source and format of the dataset.
+* Data Cleaning & Preprocessing - Handling missing values, data type conversion and formatting.
+* Exploratory Data Analysis (EDA) - Visualizations, identifying patterns, and performing hypothesis testing
+* Insights -  key take away from the analysis.
+# Recommendations
+#Season

+No of bikes rented durin spring season is low, So yulu can provide price deduction, discount or ofers to increse the count.

+The demand for yulu bikes peaks during fall and summer seasons, Therefore they should increase the supply of bikes to meet this rising demand.

+Yulu would provide bike equipped with rain covers during raining season.

+#Weather

+Yulu should stock a higher number of electric cycles during clear weather to meet increased demand.

+To boost rentals during misty (light fog) and winter conditions, Yulu can invest in bikes equipped with high-intensity LED lights, reflective stickers and anti-slip tires to improve safety and rider confidence.

+#Workingday

+Offering flexible rental plans for daily commuters to make motorcycles more accessible.

+Partnering with companies to provide motorcycles for employee commutes at discounted rates.

+Rent motorcycles with ready-made travel routes for holiday trips.
+Riders get maps, tips, and scenic ride suggestions for a great experience.

+Yulu can bring limitted time discounts and cash back offers during holidays to attrack more users.

+#Environmental factors

+During days with lower humidity, lower windspeed, and moderate temperature, Yulu should ensure adequate availability of bikes, as these conditions are associated with higher rental demand.

+Fewer bikes are rented late at night, so Yulu can offer discounts or special deals during those hours to encourage more people to rent.
+Yulu can target night shift workers, by offering exclusive late-night deals or discounts to encourage more rentals during those hours.

+Yulu can utilize low-demand periods to carry out regular maintenance, servicing, and safety checks on their electric cycles.
+This ensures that bikes remain in optimal condition during peak demand hours and improves user satisfaction and reliability.